Timeless Fishing Tips

-For the past 37 years, fishermen have learned from the abilities, talents, innovations, and accomplishments of anglers before them.
+For decades, fishermen have learned from the abilities, talents, innovations, and accomplishments of anglers before them.

 There have been many great innovators and achievers in our sport.
 They have passed on things which worked for them to those coming up behind them.
 Here are some bass tips gleaned from some of Texas' super catchers going back to the mid- 50's.
 Their insight is true no matter where you fish.

 Some are no longer with us.
 Others are still catching and still teaching.
 Their quotes are passed along here as they said them.

 "Bass clubs have done more than anyone else to improve fishermen.
 It has given beginners the chance to fish with guys who really know what they're doing.
 In Austin, we've got 50 guys who can beat you and 10 years ago 40 of them probably didn't know what a casting rod was."